davidezeji/aws-cdk-with-python/README.md

 ### How to Create L2 Constructs

 ```
-Example L2 constructs can be found in the 'my_sample_app_l2'folder.
+Example L2 constructs can be found in the 'my_sample_app_l2' and 'serverless_app_l2' folders.

 my_sample_app_l2_stack.py: This cdk app creates a VPC with two AZ's, 2 public/private subnets, internet gateway and route tables (nat gateways were not created as they are not covered by AWS' free tier limit).